Natural Born Learner 3

 (Friday)

-So, even if you're currently struggling with a particular subject in school or learning at a different pace than your classmates, don’t let it discourage you.
+So if you’re struggling with a subject right now or learning at a different pace than others, don’t let it discourage you.
 More importantly, don’t let it shake your confidence in your ability to learn.
-You'll need that confidence when you enter the workplace!
+That confidence will matter even more as you move into the workplace.

 Remember: you are, and always have been, a natural-born learner.